Sounie/springer-gocd-cloudfoundry-plugin/README.md

 the Admin / Plugins section on your Go server.

 ## Usage
+This plugin expects your application name within CloudFoundry to include an integer value as as suffix which represents the app version.

+## Setup
 There are two stages involved in making use of this Material:
   * Admin / Package Repositories
      Add Package Repository - select Cloud Foundry as the type and